naeemsbb/class/README.md

 # class
-this is repo for class
+This is R code for Smoking prediction.
+In our code we build Regression model using smoking datset